UCLA School of Law: Academics

-UCLA Law has approximately 1,000 students in its Juris Doctor (J.D.) program and 200 students in its Master of Laws (LL.M.) program, which is popular among foreign students intending to take the California bar exam.
+UCLA Law has approximately 1,000 students enrolled in its Juris Doctor (J.D.) program and 200 in its Master of Laws (LL.M.) program.
 It also offers a Doctor of Juridical Science (S.J.D.) program for students who already have a J.D. and hope to become law professors, as well as a Master of Legal Studies (M.L.S.) program for those who do not seek a law degree, but find a legal education an important complement to their professional obligations.
 The Master of Legal Studies degree also offers a Concurrent Degree Program for David Geffen School of Medicine students (MD/MLS).

-The school was a pioneer in clinical legal education and today offers a strong experiential education program.
-Through clinical courses and related offerings, the school allows students to directly represent clients in a variety of settings while under expert supervision.
-UCLA Law's clinics also provide service to many people who cannot afford to pay for their legal services, including veterans, the homeless, and indigent individuals appearing in criminal and immigration courts.
+The school allows students to represent clients under supervision.
+UCLA Law's clinics also provide services to many people who cannot afford to pay for their legal services, including veterans, the homeless, and individuals appearing in criminal and immigration courts.
 In 2017, the school opened the Documentary Film Legal Clinic and Music Industry Clinic, which provide legal services to aspiring visual journalists, musicians, and entrepreneurs in the arts, and the Veterans Justice Clinic at the West Los Angeles VA Medical Center.

-Students can elect to specialize in business law and policy, entertainment law, environmental law, public interest law, critical race studies, and law and philosophy.
-The roughly 300 students who begin law school at UCLA every year are divided into sections to encourage a sense of community.
+Students can elect to specialize in law and policy, business law and policy, entertainment law, environmental law, public interest law, critical race studies, and law and philosophy.
+The roughly 300 students who begin law school at UCLA every year are organized into sections.
 Students take all of their first-year courses with their sections.

-Several joint degree programs are available, which require four years of study and result in the simultaneous award of a Juris Doctor and master's degree in Afro-American studies, American Indian studies, law and management; public health; public policy; philosophy, social welfare, and urban planning.
+Several joint degree programs are available, which require four years of study and result in the simultaneous award of a Juris Doctor and master's degree in Afro-American studies, American Indian studies, law and management, public health, public policy, philosophy, social welfare, and urban planning.